Contact us at email@example.com.

 Celia Dillon is a student at Queens College School of Library and Information Science, in Queens, New York..
 She also teaches first grade and hopes to focus on School Media Studies in order to pursue a career as a school librarian.
 She is interested in technology and print literacy and how to give students in urban areas more access to both.
 She loves anything that has to do with reading and recommending the perfect book, whether it be to students, friends or family.
 You can follow here on twitter at cadill08.

-Joanna June is in her second year of an online MLIS through Florida State University.
-She is currently studying and working abroad as the Student Supervising Librarian for FSU’s International Program Study Center in Florence Italy.
-A television editor for many years and a geek through and through, she is most interested in audio/visual archives and media management.
-She has earned a technical certificate and keeps an eye on Internet innovation, digital intellectual freedom and international policy issues.
+Joanna June is in her last semester of an online MSIT through Florida State University.
+She just returned from working and studying abroad as the Student Supervising Librarian for FSU’s International Program Study Center in Florence Italy, and is currently freelancing and looking for her next post.
+A television editor for many years and a geek through and through, she is most interested in audio/visual archives, information workflow and knowledge management.
+She earned a technical certificate and keeps an eye on Internet innovation, digital intellectual freedom and international policy issues.
 She is experimenting with blogging and is (a little too frequently) @coffeebooksbeer on Twitter.
-She still hopes to one day work with the Muppets.
-(HC Spring2012)
+She hopes to one day work with the Muppets.

-Julia Feerrar is a first year master’s student at the School of Information and Library Science at the University of North Carolina – Chapel Hill.
-She recently completed her BA in English at Dickinson College in Carlisle, PA, where she also worked as a writing tutor and archival intern.
-Julia hopes to draw on her English and writing background while pursuing her interests in academic librarianship, reference and user services, and digital humanities.
+Julia Feerrar is a second-year master’s student at the School of Information and Library Science at the University of North Carolina – Chapel Hill.
+She currently works as a graduate assistant in the House Undergraduate Library and Park Library.
+Her primary interests include academic librarianship, reference and instruction, outreach, and collection development.
 She is an advocate for handwritten letters, but you can correspond with her on Twitter as well (@JuliaFeerrar).

 Julia Skinner is a doctoral student at Florida State University.
 She received her MLS and Center for the Book certificate from the University of Iowa in Iowa City, where she lived for ten years after moving away from her hometown of Boulder, Colorado.
 She does research on how libraries and individuals engage with changing situations, both through her research in library history and her research in social media.
 She’s hoping to get lots of teaching experience at FSU and to branch out into some new research areas, and is always looking for new friends to chat with about all the awesome and exciting things going on in LIS!
 Find her on Twitter (@BookishJulia) and follow her blog here.